ppy/osu-wiki/wiki/Tournaments/OMIC/2019_4K/en.md

   - If both players got the same score, then **the match will be replayed using the same map**.
   - The tiebreaker map is played when both players have the same amount of points and 1 more point is required to **win the match** by either player.
 - **Mappools format from Group Distribution stage**
-  - Group Distribution Stage: Best of 7 (10 Maps, including 1 tiebreak)
+  - Group Distribution Stage: Best of 7 (10 Maps, including 1 tiebreaker)
   - Round of 16 – Quarterfinal: Best of 9 (12 maps, including 1 tiebreaker)
   - Semifinal: Best of 11 (14 maps, including 1 tiebreaker)
-  - Final - Grand Final: Best of 13 (16 maps, including 1 tiebreaker)
+  - Final – Grand Final: Best of 13 (16 maps, including 1 tiebreaker)
 - Starting from the Bracket Stage, a **double-elimination*** format will be used, which works as follows:
   - A player who loses in the winners' bracket will enter the losers' bracket (a special bracket for players who have already lost **one time**).
   - If the player loses again in the losers' bracket, then the player will be **eliminated from the tournament**.